site map

 Serialized ebooks can be priced as subscriptions.
 Sci-fi author Jim Baen offers serializes portions of his titles before they are to appear in print to subscribers for $10 a month at http://www.baen.com.
 Stephen King released his ebook, The Plant as a serial.
 He asked readers to send a dollar upon receiving each issue of the downloaded material.
 Around 172,000 people paid $1 each for part one and over 74,000 people paid another $1 for part two.

-Production costs of ebooks
+Publishing costs of ebooks

 Since there are no recurring printing costs with ebooks, pricing comes down to "how much is the customer willing to pay?" and you can only learn that through testing.